icarito/physics-with-xo/13_measuring_voltage_and_resistance_mount.md

 ## Physical magnitudes to measure with XO

-Considering the previous section and the existence of adequate transducers we will be able to record (among others) the following physical magnitudes:
+Considering the previous section and the existence of adequate transducers, we will be able to record (among others) the following physical magnitudes:

 ### Reference